Environmental Responsibility

 As a government contractor, our ability to meet our emissions targets depends in part on our customers’ conduct and direction.
 For example, some of our contracts specify the manner, means or place of performance in ways that constrain our ability to reduce GHG emissions associated with contract performance.
 In other instances, we perform work at government-owned facilities, where emissions may be attributable to us under disclosure protocols but where we have limited or no ability to change relevant aspects of the facility.

 We regularly assess our progress in reducing GHG emissions and evaluate our emissions reduction target to consider whether it remains the most effective measure of our performance.
 Factors such as organic business growth, the increasingly complex global threat environment, and changes in the renewable energy market, among others, influence our progress.
-Our ongoing assessments aim to ensure that our climate goals remain ambitious yet achievable, adapting to both internal and external changes
+Our ongoing assessments aim to ensure that our climate goals remain ambitious yet achievable, adapting to both internal and external changes.

-Reducing Scope 3 Emissions
+Scope 3 Emissions

 Because we are a government contractor, many Scope 3 emissions attributable to our company under relevant protocols, both upstream and downstream, are driven by policy choices made by our government customers.
 For example, armored fighting vehicles, which are built to specifications meant to ensure they function as intended on the battlefield, have emission consequences that are outside of our control.
 Similarly, government procurement requirements often prescribe specific attributes for the supply chain — such as participation of small business, country of origin and other requirements — that have consequences for GHG emissions from our supply base.
 For reasons such as these, we are currently unable to accurately measure or set a target for indirect emissions across our entire value chain.

 At multiple sites across the company, employees are offered the opportunity to participate in alternative transportation incentive programs that offer public transportation pass discounts and fuel cost subsidies for vanpool participants.
+Many sites offer bike parking accommodations and electric vehicle charging stations as well.

 Sustainable Aviation Fuel